-1 2 Competent for the task.
-Operators SHALL learn how to operate the equipment safely before actually starting to work with it.
-3 Operators SHALL know all the controls and must be able to use them correctly and safely.
-4 Operators SHALL learn how to control the movements of the hook and load.
-5 Operators SHALL be aware of any risk of accident posed by the operating site. r best 6 Operators SHALL familiarize themselves with the signs and warnings marked on the equipment.
+1 2 Operators SHALL be trained by the owner of the equipment or a qualified designee and be competent for the task.
+Operators SHALL learn how to operate the equipment safely before actually starting to work with it. - Tan 3 Operators SHALL know all the controls and must be able to use them correctly and safely. , in the second 4 Operators SHALL learn how to control the movements of the hook and load.
+5 Operators SHALL be aware of any risk of accident posed by the operating site. r tran 6 Operators SHALL familiarize themselves with the signs and warnings marked on the equipment.
 7 Operators SHALL use this manual to familiarize themselves with the equipment and equipment's controls.
-Mart L
+Mark 1